 Computer and digital literacy has become perhaps the most important skill for adults and children alike.
 A working knowledge of computers is the key to accessing advanced educational opportunities and higher paying jobs.

 - Acquiring gently used working computers from Connecticut companies and universities

-- Installing computers in homes of underserved parents who complete 10 hours of training
+- Installing computers in homes of underserved parents who complete 10.5 hours of computer training

-- Providing a bi-lingual instructor for parents who do not speak English
+- Providing a translator for parents who do not speak English

 According to the National Center for Academic Statistics, Connecticut has the largest achievement gaps in the country.
 Across all subjects and grades, low-income students consistently perform nearly three grade levels behind their non-low income peers.
 Moreover, the National Assessment of Adult Literacy reports that 2 in 5 adults in Greater New Haven have only basic or below basic prose literacy skills.
 Concept for Adaptive Learning’s (CfAL) Digital Literacy program is a whole-family approach to increase digital literacy in New Haven, teaching families how to expand learning online together.

 CfAL’s Digital Literacy program helps close the achievement gap by providing families with access to online learning applications, helping families build strong educational foundations with the goal of helping low-income families support their children’s academic success.
 Through CfAL’s program, each family receives a tablet with free internet access for up to 10 months.
 Each tablet is pre-loaded with over 20 educational applications for Pre-K through Middle School.